 Let’s say you do it all correctly.
 What are the chances of a claim being successful?
 We took a look around to find out the general opinion on how well these warranties work out.

 The oft-encountered thinking seems to be discontent with the limited warranties.
-Many problems cropping up in the home appliances tend to be difficult to fault as manufacturing defects and hence, there are frequent claim denials.
+Many problems cropping up in home appliances tend to be difficult to fault as manufacturing defects and hence, there are frequent claim denials.

-Second, towards the end of the warranty period, the appliances tend to break down due to normal wear and tear.
+Second, toward the end of the warranty period, the appliances tend to break down due to normal wear and tear.
 With regular use and age, most appliances malfunction but a limited warranty wouldn’t cover such issues.

 Therefore, you may consider a home warranty to cover unexpected breakdowns due to normal wear and tear.
 A home warranty may cover some of the gaps left by a limited liability warranty.